The following feature appears in the November 2016 issue of NYLON.

+What were you like in high school?
 I was really involved in activities like student government, but inside I was confused and not sure how to handle my own emotions or if anybody else would understand, just a lot of the stuff people go through at that age.

+Nadine is dealing with depression, but she’s a very funny person.
+How important was it for you to have a character be both?
 Comedy has always been the basis for me to deal with something painful.
 That was also part of Mr. Bruner’s role [Nadine’s deadpan teacher, played by Woody Harrelson].
 Nadine can get really caught up in how tough life is, and Mr. Bruner is there to remind her of how we can have our heads stuck up our asses.

+What movies or writers were you inspired by when writing this movie?
 I didn’t try to emulate specific movies.
 I interviewed teenagers across the country and asked them a lot of really personal questions, and hung out at high schools to see what was happening for this particular generation.
 What I found was that 99 percent of everything is exactly the same as how I remember it.
 Technology has changed, but no matter where a kid is on a social spectrum, everyone deals with that feeling of “everybody’s okay except me.”